fabio-sassi/zm/MANUAL.md

 		void *data;
 	} zm_State;

-This field can be easly reach in task class definition with the variable **zmdata**:
+This field can be easly reach in task class with the macro-variable **zmdata**:

 	#include <zm.h>
 	#include <stdio.h>

 	struct FooLocal {
-		int i;
+		int j;
 	};

 	ZMTASKDEF(foo) {